PHPWord

 Answer:

-Acids release free H⁺ ions in aqueous solution
+Acids release free H⁺ ions in aqueous solution, allowing current flow.

 Example: